Find out how we can increase your profit by $100,000 in a year!

 Engage with your team from the start

 Humans are social creatures which flourish under an environment with ongoing connections and social interactions.
 A great way to build a sense of ‘community’ within a workplace is to connect senior team members with juniors to create informal mentoring teams.
 This helps skill up your newer workers, having no worker left behind.
 Likewise it engages your more senior staff so they can get the intangible benefit of feeling of ‘giving back’ to others and shows the workplace validating their skills and expertise by putting them in that mentorship capacity.
 The more interactions you create like this can allow your workers to create strong bonds which encourage retention.
 You can also foster this in a group setting, through group activities or events.
 Organising a workplace retreat doesn’t have to be difficult – with programs and facilities which specialise in catering to these types of events.
+Medical Injection molding firm Aberdeen Tech notes that within their workplace, they organise a yearly retreat to facilitate team building exercises and generate strong relationships between management and floor staff.

 Promote your business values – from the bottom to the top